The-Ryan-Mobley/bamazon/README.md

   on start the user will be prompted to either login or create an account, if you dont want to make an account i have seeded 3 dummy logins:

-  -username: hello password: world (supervisor)
+  1. username: hello password: world (supervisor)
-  -username: lorem password: ipsum (manager)
+  2. username: lorem password: ipsum (manager)
-  -username john password: doe (customer)
+  3. username john password: doe (customer)

   If the user wants the make a new account they will be promted to enter a unique username, password, and then select the kind of user they want to be.